 Medidata Solutions v.
 Veeva Systems

-We won a rare judgement as a matter of law fending off a $450 million trade secret claim against Veeva Systems in New York federal court.
+We won a rare judgment as a matter of law fending off a $450 million trade secret claim against Veeva Systems in New York federal court.
 Competitor Medidata Solutions sued Veeva alleging that several of its former employees had access to the company’s trade secrets, retained Medidata’s confidential documents, and used that information to unfairly compete with Medidata when they left to join Veeva.
 We convinced the court that Medidata’s “trade secrets” were vague business concepts at best, that Veeva never used Medidata trade secrets in developing its software, and that no reasonable jury could find in its favor.
+The Court granted judgment as a matter of law for Veeva at the end of Medidata’s case-in-chief.

 High School Athlete v.
 California Interscholastic Federation